 Ambition and objective

-The Knowledge Initiative on Organizations and Society (KIOS) strives to become a leading European hub for research on how different types of organisations tackle societal challenges.
+The Knowledge Initiative on Organisations and Society (KIOS) strives to become a leading European hub for research on how different types of organisations tackle societal challenges.

 Our objective is to document and analyse organisational strategies and the role of innovation in pursuing societal progress and institutional change by developing European-based and globally-relevant research anchored in the social sciences.
 We facilitate research-based interactions with stakeholders across sectors to improve the practice of social innovation, inform policymaking, and inspire a next generation of decision makers.

 Path to impact

 The ambition of the initiative is to develop knowledge on social innovation and organisational strategies that is portable across geographies, sectors and issue domains.

 - We develop knowledge that is relevant and at the same time has the potential to advance or recast existing theory and practice.